-The colloquium of the Population Studies Center of the University of Pennsylvania meets most Mondays from 12:00pm (noon) until 1:00pm in Room 150/395 in the McNeil Building (3718 Locust Walk).
+The colloquium of the Population Studies Center of the University of Pennsylvania meets most Mondays from 12:00pm (noon) until 1:00pm in McNeil 403 - PSC Commons (3718 Locust Walk).
 In a typical semester, the PSC colloquium showcases the current research of scholars from other institutions mixed with several presentations by Penn students and faculty.
 Students are strongly encouraged to meet with speakers prior or after the colloquium.